 Editor's Note: The protocol and messages need to be defined between LPS and CPS.
 Interaction between LPS and CPS can be done using SBA but it also depends on the underlying solution used for provisioning methods (e.g. user plane or control plane).
 Thus it is FFS.

-The main benefit here is that LPS can be configured with the information needed to reach the CPS (hosted by respective SNPNs) to obtain subscription information for a given UE based on the default UE credential provided by the UE during the onboarding process (e.g. as in solution 5).
+The main benefit here is that LPS can be configured with the information needed to reach the CPS ( can be hosted by third party) to obtain subscription information for a given UE based on the default UE credential provided by the UE during the onboarding process (e.g. as in solution 5).

 6.36.3 Procedures